CHAPTER FOURTEEN – Salt in Our Wounds

 For the first time, in a long time, I felt truly alone.
 Usually I kept my emotions at bay by immersing myself in work, because of my solid work ethic there was constantly a new mission waiting for me.

-After being captured by HYDRA in late 1943, the Army listed me as MIA and that had since been my status to keep my family protected – not that it mattered much these days as they'd all, apart from my younger sister passed on.
+After being captured by HYDRA in late 1943, the Army listed me as MIA and ever since that had been my official status.
+It kept my family and friends protected – not that it mattered much these days as they'd all, apart from my younger sister passed on.
 I may have lost my blood relatives, but the Starks and the Carter's always welcomed me.
-Howard, Peggy and I remained in touch over the long years, even when they stopped fighting wars and ventured into other projects, we were family.
-I would've given anything to be with them right now.
+Howard, Peggy, and I remained in touch over the long years, even when they stopped fighting wars and ventured into other projects, we were family.
+I would've given anything to be with them right now or at least find a way to break through Bucky's mind-altering awareness.
+I'd found the missing part of my life, and he didn't know me.

-Darkness had fallen by the time the door opened again, and I was surprised that it was James standing in the doorway.
-He didn't say anything as he entered the room, closing the door behind him, while I slowly climbed off the bed.
+Darkness had fallen by the time the door opened again, revealing Bucky.
+He didn't say anything as he entered the room, closing the door behind him.

 "You know me?"
 He probed.

-I nodded, licking my lips as I steadied myself.
+I nodded slowly climbing off the bed, licking my lips as I steadied myself.
 I'd let him have the first punch as a freebie, but I wouldn't be caught off guard again, even if it cost me my life I would go down swinging.
-"We met a long time ago, on a distant battlefield."

-He stomped forward, grabbing me by my shirt as he shoved my roughly back against the wall so my head narrowly missed hitting the window frame but the force still knocked the wind out of me.
+He stomped forward, grabbing me by my arms, shoving me roughly back against the wall so my head narrowly missed hitting the window frame.
+The force still knocked the wind out of me though.
 Stray pieces of brown hair fluttered around my face as I harshly puffed out a breath.

 "How do you know me?"

 He looked up at me, a torment of emotion brewing within his blue eyes.
-I reached for his hand, making him step away from me however; he didn't remove his hand from my grasp.
+I reached for his hand, making him step away from me.
+He didn't remove his hand from my grasp.
 I walked right up to him, raising my other hand to his face, tracing the handsome features that hadn't aged in the long years we'd been parted.